 - Potato peelings - Yes, they should be avoided as well.
 They can be cut, but they will cause your garbage disposal unit to jam.

 - Seeds - If you put seeds alone in the garbage disposal unit, there won’t be any issues, but if you mix them with other foods they can jam the unit.

 Tips that will help you get the most from your garbage disposal unit

 There are a lot of different products of this kind on the market and there are a lot of things you should know if you want to get the most from them.
-We did certain tests and we deduced that there are some points that will allow you to put more and different foods in the garbage disposal units.
+I did certain tests and I deduced that there are some points that will allow you to put more and different foods in the garbage disposal units.

 The final thought

-With the help of all the tips and points we have mentioned here, you will be able to get the most from your garbage disposal.
-Now you also know what can you put in a garbage disposal unit and what should be avoided at all cost.
+With the help of all the tips and points I have mentioned here, you will be able to get the most from your garbage disposal.
+Now you also know what you can put in a garbage disposal unit and what should be avoided at all cost.

-The bottom line is that you will know all what should be known regarding garbage disposal units, so we can say that you are going to become a professional in this matter.
+The bottom line is that you will know all what should be known regarding garbage disposal units, so I can say that you are going to become a professional in this matter.

 Let’s not forget to mention that by following these points, your garbage disposal will last the longest and it will run without any issues, as long as you need it.
-All our claims are supported by the tests we conducted, so they are literally 100% accurate.
+All my claims are supported by the tests I conducted, so they are literally 100% accurate.